Masashi-Ono0611/bitcoinlib/my_implementation/NOTES.md

 - **TxID and malleability**
   - P2SH: txid is computed over the entire transaction **including scriptSig**.
     - Changing the signature or redeemScript changes the txid → malleable.
+  - P2SH-P2WSH: txid is still computed without the witness; the scriptSig only contains the redeemScript (no signatures), so modifying signatures in the witness does *not* change the txid.
+In practice this behaves like P2WSH for malleability.
   - P2WSH: txid is computed **without** the witness; signatures only affect `wtxid`.
     - This reduces malleability and is one of the main reasons SegWit was introduced.

-By running both flows end-to-end (P2SH and P2WSH) with the same keys and 1-of-2 policy, you can see how only the *placement* of the policy and signatures changes between the legacy and SegWit worlds.
+By running all three flows end-to-end (P2SH, P2SH-P2WSH, and P2WSH) with the same keys and 1-of-2 policy, you can see how only the *placement* and *wrapping* of the policy and signatures changes between the legacy and SegWit worlds.